 However, it can’t stop there.
 You need to set goals in a range of areas of your life in order to be well-rounded and ultimately feel fulfilled.
 Consider these high-profile components in your life: your career, finance, health, leisure, organization, relationships, and spirituality.

 If you set goals in all seven of these areas, not only will you feel a sense of purpose and progress, but you will also be able to take control of your life and accomplish the things that you want for yourself.
+(Learn how to write a life purpose statement.)

 In this article, I am going to talk about the importance of setting goals in all areas of life, but first, let’s talk about an effective goal-setting method.